MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-storage-bus-cache.md

 This field determines if the entire faster media tier or only a portion of it will be used for caching.
 This field cannot be modified after enabling the storage bus cache.

 - Shared (default): The cache will only take up a portion of the faster media tier.
 The exact percentage is configurable by the Shared Cache Percentage field below.
 - Cache: Dedicate majority of the faster media tier to caching as opposed to only a portion.
-The implementation is similar to the [SBL cache in Storage Spaces Direct](understand-the-cache.md).
+The implementation is similar to the [storage bus cache in Storage Spaces Direct](understand-the-cache.md).

 ### Shared cache percentage